Good policy and its evolution over time is critical to the success of our industry and the communities in which we operate.

-The Adventure Tourism Policy (AT Policy) of the BC Government, overseen by the Ministry of Forestry, Lands and Natural Resource Operations (FLNRO) is the fundamental land use framework that guides our industry.
-This policy outlines tenure agreement considerations as well as the importance of thoughtful collaboration and consultation with First Nations, the public and stakeholders regarding the land in which we operate.
+The Adventure Tourism Policy (AT Policy) of the BC Government, overseen by the Ministry of Forestry, Lands and Natural Resource Operations (FLNRO), is the fundamental land use framework that guides our industry.
+This policy outlines tenure agreement considerations as well as the importance of thoughtful collaboration and consultation with First Nations, the public and stakeholders regarding the land on which we operate.

-HeliCat Canada believes in strong, healthy and productive forests and promotes balanced management of BC's working forests including consideration of conservation, first nations, recreational, timber, tourism and wildlife values, among others.
-Working together we can achieve both economic and conservation successes.
-As an example of our work please review the Mechanized Ski Development Plan that helps guide cutting and glade development for ski run in our tenures.
+HeliCat Canada believes in strong, healthy and productive forests.
+As such, we promote the balanced management of BC's working forests through the consideration of conservation issues, First Nations values, recreational and tourism concerns, and the needs of our resource industries.
+By working together, we can achieve both economic and conservation successes.
+As an example of our work, please review the Mechanized Ski Development Plan that helps guide cutting and glade development for ski run in our tenures.